 Ecological characteristics: A very rare plant found in open wetlands of northern Maine.

 Phenology: Fruiting June through August.

-Synonyms: Carex rostrata Boeckeler, is a synonym for C. michauxiana (also in Maine ), however this name was applied later than C. rostrata Stokes, thus it is invalid.
+Synonyms: Carex rostrata Boeckeler, is a synonym for C. michauxiana (also in Maine ), however this name was applied later than C. rostrata Stokes and is therefore invalid.

-Known Distribution in Maine: This rare plant has been documented from a total of 1 towns in the following county: Aroostook
+Known Distribution in Maine: This rare plant has been documented from a total of 12 towns in the following county: Aroostook, Penobscot, Piscataquis, Somerset

 Reason(s) for rarity: At southern edge of range.

 Conservation considerations: Recently discovered in the state, plants may be threatened if hydrology of the site is altered.